Search Result for : model 1886

 Deluxe Engraved Model 1886 Rifle

-The receiver, lever, hammer and forend cap are color case-hardened using the original Winchester bone and charcoal process.
+The receiver, lever, hammer, buttplate and forend cap are color case-hardened using the original Winchester bone and charcoal process.
 The barrel and magazine tube are rust blued just like the originals were.
-The result is a deluxe rifle closely duplicating the look and feel of an original Winchester 1886.
-Included is a beautiful gun case donated by Negrini.
+The result is a deluxe rifle replicating the look and feel of the original Winchester Model 1876.

 You are not currently a member or are not logged in.
 Please login or register to view the publications.